Concurrent Receipt (CRDP) vs CRSC: November Checklist for Retirees

 2. Compare the Dollar Amounts:

-• CRDP: The amount is easy—it’s your full VA disability payment.
+• CRDP: The amount is based on your full VA disability payment.

-• CRSC: The amount is only for the disabilities that are approved as combat-related.
+• CRSC: The amount is only for the disabilities that are clinically documented as combat-related.

 3. Analyze the Taxable Difference: